noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

         column-reverse: same as column, but revered
       */
       flex-direction: row;

       /*
+        specify how many flex lines are within a flex container
+        nowrap: default, one flex line, if theres not enough space items will flow out of their container
+        wrap: (think word wrapping) as many flex lines as required, additional flex items are added in the direction of the cross axis
+        wrap-reverse: same as wrap but in the opposite direction on the cross axis */
+      flex-wrap: nowrap;

+      /*
        how whitespace is distributed on the main axis and adjusts the positions of flex items on the main axis